-How do you find out if your durian was fresh or frozen?
+How do you know if your durian is fresh or frozen?

 Science lesson ahead... 🤣

 I recently learnt this from our Aussie durian farmer Han Shiong.
 I reckon it’s a good trick to learn, as I’ve started seeing people sell frozen durians defrosted and sold as fresh! 😓

 Please don’t get cheated.
 I know durians are a premium, because I sell them.
 Life is too short to be cheated with cheap, mushy durians.

 The standout for identifying fresh durians is through the seed.
 When you cut open a fresh durian seed, you should be able to see the white endosperm in a solid texture.